HealthBuddyAI (HBUD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HealthBuddyAI Historical Price

-According to the latest data gathered on HealthBuddyAI live price page, the current price of HealthBuddyAI is 0.04251934USD.
-The circulating supply of HealthBuddyAI(HBUD) is 100.00M HBUD , giving it a market capitalization of $4.25M.
+According to the latest data gathered on HealthBuddyAI live price page, the current price of HealthBuddyAI is 0.0435678USD.
+The circulating supply of HealthBuddyAI(HBUD) is 100.00M HBUD , giving it a market capitalization of $4.36M.

 - 7 Days0.00%$ --$ 0.061126$ 0.032789